-The good news is that we have two different vibration dampeners in stock designed specifically to ward off such potential dangers.
+The good news is that we have THREE different vibration dampeners in stock designed specifically to ward off such potential dangers.

 Quad Lock’s Vibration Dampener mounts in-line with most existing Quad Lock mounts and uses a simple set of silicone bumpers to isolate your phone from engine vibrations.

 Hondo Garage offers its own vibration dampener—the Buzz Kill—designed to mount to the company’s excellent Perfect Squeeze universal phone mount device.